 - In your advising appointment, you will talk about the program in more detail, discuss your qualifications and fit for the program, get advice on passport/visa concerns, and then your application for the Brandeis in The Hague program can be opened.
 Once your application is opened, you will have access to the Online Study Abroad Account application materials described below.

 Non-Brandeis Students: Contact the Brandeis Office of Study Abroad to express your interest in the program, review program information and open an application.
 You should also speak with your home institution's study abroad office, academic advisor or dean to discuss your intent for study abroad.

-Applications for Summer 2018 are open, with rolling admissions.
-The application deadline is extended to April 13, 2018.
+Applications for Summer 2019 open in October, with rolling admissions.
+The application deadline is March 7, 2019.